laravel/docs/lifecycle.md

 1. Request enters `public/index.php` file.
 2. `bootstrap/start.php` file creates Application and detects environment.
 3. Internal `framework/start.php` file configures settings and loads service providers.
-4. Application `app/start` files are loaded.
-5. Application `app/routes.php` file is loaded.
+4. Application `app/routes.php` file is loaded.
-6. Request object sent to Application, which returns Response object.
+5. Request object sent to Application, which returns Response object.
-7. Response object sent back to client.
+6. Response object sent back to client.

-Now that you have a good idea of how a request to a Laravel application is handled, let's take a closer look at "start" files!
+Now that you have a good idea of how a request to a Laravel application is handled, let's take a closer look at service providers!

-<a name="start-files"></a>
+<a name="service-providers"></a>
-## Start Files
+## Service Providers

-Your application's start files are stored at `app/start`.
-By default, three are included with your application: `global.php`, `local.php`, and `artisan.php`.
-For more information about `artisan.php`, refer to the documentation on the [Artisan command line](/docs/commands#registering-commands).
+Your application's default service providers are stored at `app/src/Providers`.
+By default, several are shipped with your application, and handle things like setting up error handling, logging, etc. For more information about the `ArtisanServiceProvider`, refer to the documentation on the [Artisan command line](/docs/commands#registering-commands).

-The `global.php` start file contains a few basic items by default, such as the registration of the [Logger](/docs/errors) and the inclusion of your `app/filters.php` file.
-However, you are free to add anything to this file that you wish.
-It will be automatically included on _every_ request to your application, regardless of environment.
-The `local.php` file, on the other hand, is only called when the application is executing in the `local` environment.
-For more information on environments, check out the [configuration](/docs/configuration) documentation.

-Of course, if you have other environments in addition to `local`, you may create start files for those environments as well.
-They will be automatically included when your application is running in that environment.
-So, for example, if you have a `development` environment configured in your `bootstrap/environment.php` file, you may create a `app/start/development.php` file, which will be included when any requests enter the application in that environment.
+By default, the `AppServiceProvider` is blank.
+This provider is a great place to add your application's own bootstrapping and IoC registrations.
+Of course, for large applications, you may wish to create several service providers, each with a more granular type of bootstrapping.
+For example, you might create an `EventsServiceProvider` that only registers event listeners.

+> **Note:** Within a service provider, the Laravel application instance / IoC container may be accessed via `$this->app` or through the `App` [facade](/docs/facades).

-### What To Place In Start Files
+### What To Place In Service Providers

-Start files serve as a simple place to place any "bootstrapping" code.
+Service providers serve as a simple place to place any "bootstrapping" code and [IoC container](/docs/ioc) bindings.
 For example, you could register a View composer, configure your logging preferences, set some PHP settings, etc. It's totally up to you.
-Of course, throwing all of your bootstrapping code into your start files can get messy.
-For large applications, or if you feel your start files are getting messy, consider moving some bootstrapping code into [service providers](/docs/ioc#service-providers).

 <a name="application-events"></a>
 ## Application Events